bxparks/AceButton/README.md

 Even for 32-bit processors, I still recommend avoiding the creation and deletion of objects from the heap, to avoid the risk of heap fragmentation.
-If a variable number of buttons is needed, try to design the application so that all buttons which will ever be needed is predefined in a global pool.
+If a variable number of buttons is needed, try to design the application so that all buttons which will ever be needed are predefined in a global pool.
 Even if some of the `AceButton` and `ButtonConfig` instances are unused, the overhead is probably smaller than the overhead of wasted space due to heap fragmentation.